NancyGupta1/Spendle/README.md

-# 💰 Spendle - Smart Expense Tracker
+# 💰 Spendle - Smart Expense Handler

 Spendle is a responsive, themeable Expense Tracker built using **React**, **React-Bootstrap**, and **Vite**.
 It allows users to manage and visualize their expenses and incomes efficiently, with support for tags, charts, and dark/light themes.